Coronavirus FAQ: I didn't get the latest COVID vaccine. Should I? And if so ... when?

 If you're among those who haven't rolled up a sleeve for the latest version of the vaccine — which rolled out in September — you've got plenty of company.

-A December 2 report from the Centers for Disease Control and Prevention finds that in the U.S., for example, just under 20% of eligible people have gotten the updated vaccine, which was formulated to include a strain of the original virus and one from recently circulating variants.
+A December 2 report from the Centers for Disease Control and Prevention finds that in the U.S., for example, just under 20% of eligible people have gotten the updated vaccine, which has been updated to better match currently circulating variants of the virus.

 "That uptake is nowhere near where it should be," says Dr. Robert Hopkins, medical director of the National Foundation for Infectious Diseases.